Supercomputing in Europe: Belgium

 On 25 October 2012, Ghent University (Belgium) inaugurated the first Tier 1 supercomputer of the Flemish Supercomputer Centre (VSC).
 The supercomputer is part of an initiative by the Flemish government to provide the researchers in Flanders with a very powerful computing infrastructure.
 The new cluster was ranked 163rd in the worldwide Top500 list of supercomputers in November 2012.

 In 2014, a supercomputer started operating at Cenaero in Gosselies.

 In 2016, VSC started operating the BrENIAC supercomputer (NEC HPC1816Rg, Xeon E5-2680v4 14C 2.4 GHz, Infiniband EDR) in Leuven.
 It has 16,128 cores providing 548,000 Gflops (Rmax) or 619,315 Gflops (Repack).

 Bulgaria

 The National Center for Supercomputing Applications in Sofia operates an IBM Blue Gene/P supercomputer, which offers high-performance processing to the Bulgarian Academy of Sciences and Sofia University, among other organizations.
 The system was on the TOP500 list until November 2009, when it ranked as number 379.

 A second supercomputer, the "Discoverer", was installed in 2020 and ranked 91st in the TOP500 in 2021.
 "Discoverer", Bulgaria's supercomputer was the third launched under the program on 21 October 2021.
 Located on the territory of the Bulgarian Science and Technology Park "Sofia Tech Park" in Sofia, Bulgaria.
 The cost is co-financed by Bulgaria and EuroHPC JU with a joint investment of €11.5 million completed by Atos.
 Discoverer has a stable performance of 4.5 petaflops and a peak performance of 6 petaflops.

+A third supercomputer "Hemus", owned by the Bulgarian Academy of Sciences and the Institute of Information and Communication Technologies was launched on 19 October 2023.
+The supercomputer's performance of 3 petaflops will aid in science research, data processing, application development and medical imaging.
+The project was completed by HP and is jointly financed by Bulgaria and the European Regional Development Fund for a total cost of €15 million.